jhu-cisst/mechatronics-embedded/ReadMe.md

 it is necessary to set the environment variables for Petalinux, such as by changing to the Petalinux root directory and typing `. settings.sh`.

+It is highly recommended to have a good Internet connection (wired, if possible) when doing the initial Petalinux build due to the large number of packages that are downloaded during the build process.

 ### 3. Partial build (mostly standalone programs, Linux or Windows)

 For this workflow, `TOOLCHAIN_ONLY` and `USE_PETALINUX` should be `OFF` and `USE_VIVADO` and `USE_VITIS`